yaoliUoA/characterness/README.md

 characterness
 =============

-This software package contains the scene text detection algorithm described in the the paper: "Characterness: An Indicator of Text in the Wild", IEEE Transactions on Image Processing.
+This software package contains the scene text detection algorithm described in the the paper: "Characterness: An Indicator of Text in the Wild", IEEE Transactions on Image Processing, 2014.

 This software is provided for research purposes.
 Please cite our paper if you use the package.
 The code is tested on Matlab 2013a, Ubuntu 13.10.